doradodev/festivities-core-api/README.md

 ## Installation

-We use [Gradle](http://www.gradle.org), a cross-platform build automation tool that help with our full development flow.
+I use [Gradle](http://www.gradle.org), a cross-platform build automation tool that help with our full development flow.
 If you prefer [install Gradle](http://www.gradle.org/installation) or use a [Gradle wrapper](http://www.gradle.org/docs/current/userguide/gradle_wrapper.html) inside this project.

 * `git clone https://github.com/doradodev/festivities-core-api.git` this repository
 * change into the new directory `Festivities-CORE-API`